dahouda2pro/Time-Series-AD-Ship/README.md

  * We trained the model using the training set
  * We saved the trained model as 'Generator_Engine-LSTM_AE_model.h5'

- # 2. Time Series Anomaly Detection : DE2Thing_HMD8310 Measurement
+ # 2. Time Series Anomaly Detection in Diesel Engine (DE)
  ### LSTM_AE_MTS_Ex_Gas_Temp_1_9 file : We selected 10 features:
  ##### 1. time,
  ##### 2. Cy1ExhGasOutletTemp,